dzchoi/dropalt/ideas.md

 * `Function(f)` executes f through `fw.execute_later()`?

 [Log]
+* Newlib-nano does not include `%f` support in printf, sprintf, etc.
+  You must explicitly enable it using the linker flag: `-u _printf_float`.
 * LOG_DEBUG() and fw.log() add '\n' automatically at the end.
 * Replace printf() with cout, calling usbus_cdc_acm_flush() when '\n' is hit.
 LOG_*() can also be implemented using an ostream.
 * Store a format string and its parameters for a log record.